uyuni-project/subscription-matcher/RELEASING.md

 15. Repeaat 10-14 for Uyuni.

 For maintained versions of SUSE Manager (X.Y):
 1. Branch `subscription-macher-kit` from `Devel:Galaxy:Manager:Head:X.Y`, checkout and go to the checkout.
+If the package doesn't exist, it's because it was never changed since X.Y GA.
+Branch it from `SUSE:SLE-15-SP<N>:ZUpdate:Products:Manager<XY>`, and when you do the submit request later, make sure you do it against `Devel:Galaxy:Manager:Head:X.Y
 2. Copy the spec, and tarball to the checkout of `subscription-macher-kit`
 3. Adjust the changelog with `osc vc`
 4. Commit the changes with `osc ci`